Theater Arts (THA)

 3 Units (LEC 48-54)

-This course explores unscripted theater using techniques found in dance, action theater, mask work, contact improvisation, viewpoints, and theater games within the historical and cultural context of these methods.
-Students will develop as whole performers through learning intuitive response techniques in all performance situations. *Cross-listed as DAN-108.
+This course explores unscripted dance and theater using techniques found in action theater, dance, mask work, contact improvisation, viewpoints, and theater games within the historical and cultural context of these methods.
+Students will develop as whole performers through learning intuitive and present moment response techniques that apply to all performance situations. *Cross-listed as DAN-108.

 Transfers to both UC/CSU